Blast of cold air, snow to sweep from Rockies to Midwest and Great Lakes

 Snow spreads east Tuesday and Wednesday, reaching the Midwest, Ohio Valley

-That same band of snow will work into the Sand Hills of Nebraska before overspreading the Nebraska-Kansas border Monday night, arriving in Kansas City during the predawn hours Tuesday.
+That same band of snow will work into the Sand Hills of Nebraska before overspreading the Nebraska-Kansas border Monday night, arriving in the Kansas City area during the predawn hours Tuesday.
 Winter weather advisories blanket southern and central Kansas, where one to three inches is possible before the snow wraps up after lunch Tuesday.
-Kansas City proper and St. Joseph, Mo. could see an inch or two of slushy accumulation, primarily on grassy surfaces where ground temperatures remain sufficiently cool.
+Kansas City proper and St. Joseph, Mo., could see an inch or two of slushy accumulation, primarily on grassy surfaces where ground temperatures remain sufficiently cool.

 The band of snow could swipe through Chicago, too, primarily east of the city, before passing through the Ohio Valley.
 Indianapolis, Cleveland, Toledo and Buffalo could see rain changing to snow and accumulating a coating to two inches late Tuesday into midday Wednesday.